 The person who is involved in an economic activity either earns money or pays money.
 The only expectation from the activity is that it has to follow the rules of the land and all the transactions have to be transparent to the government agencies.

-The activity could be selling homemade pastries, or maneuvering an airplane.
+The activity could be selling homemade pastries or maneuvering an airplane.
 It could be writing articles for a website or owning a laundromat.

-Economic empowerment can also be defined as providing the means, or presenting the ways for individuals to control their own economic future.
+Economic empowerment can also be defined as providing the means or presenting the ways for individuals to control their own economic future.

 It is an effort to make individuals self sufficient and self-reliant.

-We all know that money plays a very important role in making anyone feel self sufficient.
+We all know that money plays a very important role in making anyone feel self-sufficient.
 However, economic empowerment is much more than providing financial aid.

 The economic activity of an entire country is reflected in its Gross Domestic Product (GDP).
-A healthy economic environment conducive for economic activities in a country is reflected in its higher GDP and an unfavorable economic environment is projected as a low GDP of that country.
+A healthy economic environment conducive to economic activities in a country is reflected in its higher GDP and an unfavorable economic environment is projected as a low GDP of that country.

-When we talk about empowerment of any section of the society, economic empowerment is one of the most important aspects.
+When we talk about the empowerment of any section of society, economic empowerment is one of the most important aspects.